pomelio/website/apps/cookbook/data/articles/github_integration.md

 - Configure any other webhook settings as needed.

 - Set the `content Type` of the webhook to `application/json`
-- Save the `Secret`.
+- Save the [porject secrets](/cookbook/project_secrets.md).
 This secret is used for webhook signature verification

 ![webhook](/cookbook/public/images/webhook.png)